-A ramp is generally held to be an accessible ramp or an ADA compliant ramp, where the ramp meets the following (and other) requirements:
+A compliant ramp is one of the basic wheelchair user rights.
+Expert lawyers can advise regarding the specific requirements, however, a ramp is generally held to be an accessible ramp or an ADA compliant ramp, where the ramp meets the following (and other) requirements:

 FREE CASE CONSULTATION

-Wheelchair users have rights under both federal law and California law.
+Wheelchair user rights are protected under both federal law and California law.
 These laws were put into place primarily to make sure that wheelchair users have access to places of public accommodation, and public facilities.

 Places of public accommodation, include, for example, restaurants, movie theaters, clothing stores, supermarkets, drug stores, dry cleaners, liquor stores, music venues, retail facilities, theaters, gyms, religious facilities, and patient care facilities to name a few.